SuperVK/sparse-image-repr-bep/bep.typ

 In our case, $delta = -7.5$, which removes most Gaussians that are around the size of a pixel.
 The problem is that these Gaussians are still visible by a little bit, so doing this culling after all training is done could leave some gaps in the image.
 Therefore, we do this on 80% of the training, thus giving the gradient descent still some iterations to recover and fill the gaps.

 = Results
- To put this into practice, we use pytorch to make use of CUDA kernels and speed up the rendering.
+ To put this into practice, we use PyTorch to make use of CUDA kernels and speed up the rendering.
 The source code is available on GitHub#footnote[https://github.com/SuperVK/sparse-image-repr-bep].
 The images are constrained to 1:1 to ease the implementation; the theory can be easily scaled to any ratio.
 The resolution can differ, depending on the input.
 For the experiments, mostly 100x100 resolutions are used, as this is a limitation of the physical hardware on which the tests were run.
 Higher resolution images would use more VRAM.

 The hardware used is an `Intel(R) Core(TM) i7-10750H (12) @ z` and `NVIDIA Quadro T1000 Mobile`; on this hardware, training took between 1 minute and 5 minutes.
 However, minimising the training time is not a goal of the project.